utkusaglm/Price-Prediction/ProgressReport.md

 # Machine Learning Models
 - **During the research time, I tried different ML algorithms and most of them were not succesfull to predict.
 Most of the time computer scientist see machine learning models as black boxes.
 Although machine learning models are mostly black boxes and most of the time just accuracy metrics are important for the scientists, if we understand the reasons behind predictions, the untrustworthy models can be transformed into trusty ones.**
 - **I used three different ML models(Linear Regression, Logistic Regression and Random Forest)**
-- **The advanced model is not mean sucessful predictions the data is the most important thing.**
+- **The advanced model is not mean sucessful predictions.
+The most important thing is data.**
 ## Random Forest
 -----------
-- **First, the data was prepared as shown in the transformed data part.**
+- **First, the data were prepared as shown in the transformed data part.**

-- **Second, I trained the model 70 percent of the data and validate it on the remaning 30 percent .**
+- **Second, I trained the model with 70 percent of the data and validate it on the remaning 30 percent .**

 - **The third step is the take roc_auc_score to see performance of the model.**
  ![plot](src/images/079.png)